 How do I get ready for this test?

 You don't need to prepare for this test.
 If you are taking antibiotics, let your healthcare

 provider know the time of your last dose.
-Also be sure your provider knows about all
+Be sure your healthcare provider knows about

 that don't need a prescription and any illicit drugs you may use.